Sultan Ahmed Mirza

 Sultan Ahmed Mirza was the eldest son of Abu Sa'id Mirza on whose death he became the Timurid ruler of Samarkand and Bukhara from 1469 until 1494.
-During his rule, he successfully repelled at least one invasion attempt by the Kara Koyunlu, and failed in an attempt to conquer Khurasan from its ruler Sultan Husayn Mirza Bayqara.
+During his rule, he successfully repelled at least one invasion attempt by the Qara Qoyunlu, and failed in an attempt to conquer Khurasan from its ruler Sultan Husayn Mirza Bayqara.
 He was embroiled in the Timurid Civil Wars with his brothers Umar Shaikh Mirza II and Sultan Mahmud Mirza.
 He died while returning from his Ferghana expedition against Babur, the twelve-year-old son and successor of Umar Shaikh Mirza II.
 As he had no male heir, he was succeeded by his brother, Sultan Mahmud Mirza.